 But, you know, it also has its good points that Japanese don’t expect you to be able to understand / speak Japanese!!

 1.)
 NHK and other annoying people randomly ring your doorbell:

 NHK (Nippon Housou Kyoukai, 日本放送協会) is Japan’s public broadcasting organization.
 You’re supposed to pay a fee to them if you have a TV (no matter if you actually watch TV or not).

 For my German readers: It’s like the GEZ!

 Legally they can’t do more than just asking, but they can be VERY annoying!

 However, as a foreigner it’s really easy!
 Just stare at them and pretend you don’t understand a thing!

 Others will try to use very bad English: “You, TV?”

-At that point, I just tell them in German(!) that I don’t understand a word they say. *g*
+At that point, I just tell them in German(!) that I don’t have a TV (which is true anyway).

 Usually that scares them away – and I never see them again!